1. Home

 For both timesheet categories and project members, you can establish billable and cost rates.

 On each project, you can choose whether to bill based on a Project-wide hourly rate, per Project Member rates, or on the Timesheet Category rates.
-Once you’ve selected one of these approaches, you can set up Billable and Cost rates on the Project Settings page.
+Once you’ve selected one of these approaches, you can set up Billable and Cost rates in Project Settings.

 Billable rates, referred to simply as “Rates” in the app, are the rate that is invoiced to your client.
 John may have a rate of $200/hour or you may be charging $40/hour for each hour of editing.